mkilgore/protura/README.md

     - Note it's lots of versions behind at the moment because I haven't udpated it
 - protura newlib
   - A version of newlib with lots of extra code to provide Protura support
-    - Provides a full `libc` along with lots of extra Unix/POSIX syscalls/interfaces that are not implemented in `newlib1`.
+    - Provides a full `libc` along with lots of extra Unix/POSIX syscalls/interfaces that are not implemented in `newlib`.
 - /bin/init
   - A very basic init program that can parse `/etc/inittab` to determine what programs to start on boot.
   - Also runs `/etc/rc.local`